scylladb/scylladb/docs/cql/dml/select.rst

 A query can find all values containing some text fragment by matching to an appropriate ``LIKE`` pattern.

-**Differences Between Scylla and Cassandra LIKE Operators**
+**Differences Between ScyllaDB and Cassandra LIKE Operators**

 * In Apache Cassandra, you must create a SASI index to use LIKE.
-Scylla supports LIKE as a regular filter.
+ScyllaDB supports LIKE as a regular filter.
-* Consequently, Scylla LIKE will be less performant than Apache Cassandra LIKE for some workloads.
+* Consequently, ScyllaDB LIKE will be less performant than Apache Cassandra LIKE for some workloads.
-* Scylla treats underscore (_) as a wildcard; Cassandra doesn't.
+* ScyllaDB treats underscore (_) as a wildcard; Cassandra doesn't.
-* Scylla treats percent (%) as a wildcard anywhere in the pattern; Cassandra only at the beginning/end
+* ScyllaDB treats percent (%) as a wildcard anywhere in the pattern; Cassandra only at the beginning/end
-* Scylla interprets backslash (\\) as an escape character; Cassandra doesn't.
+* ScyllaDB interprets backslash (\\) as an escape character; Cassandra doesn't.
-* Cassandra allows case-insensitive LIKE; Scylla doesn't (see `#4911 <https://github.com/scylladb/scylla/issues/4911>`_).
+* Cassandra allows case-insensitive LIKE; ScyllaDB doesn't (see `#4911 <https://github.com/scylladb/scylla/issues/4911>`_).
-* Scylla allows empty LIKE pattern; Cassandra doesn't.
+* ScyllaDB allows empty LIKE pattern; Cassandra doesn't.

 **Example A**